 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is critical to understand that too high a MERV filter may also require more to operate your HVAC system.
-The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
+While a higher MERV number may offer better filtration efficiency, it is critical to understand that too high a MERV filter may also require more to operate your HVAC system.
+The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
 Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

-A safe bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used on the advice of your All American Air Service Experts technician to ensure your system has the capability of moving the proper amount of air through higher efficiency filters.
-You generally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family has allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.
+Your best bet for most systems would be a MERV 6-8.
+A higher MERV filter should be used based upon the advice of your All American Air Service Experts technician to ensure your system has the capability of moving the proper volume of air through higher efficiency filters.
+You normally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

-Filtration has changed significantly over the past few years.
+Filtration has changed significantly over the past ten years.
 Early on, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 The story is different today.
-Daytona Beach area homeowners expect their air filter to save kids from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
+Daytona Beach area homeowners expect their air filter to save loved ones from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!